 Here are some little-known facts about Annual Fixed Index Annuities:

-Fixed indexed annuities are inappropriately and incorrectly referred to as “hybrids” as part of a too often over-hyped sales pitch.
-It makes it sound like they really over perform, but in reality they do not.
+They are inappropriately and incorrectly referred to as “hybrids” as part of a too often over-hyped sales pitch.
+It makes it sound like they really over-perform, but in reality, they do not.
 Most locks in gains (if any) on the contract anniversary date and those gains are limited by caps and spreads with the options strategy.

-You can mix and match all of the option choices provided (every FIA is different) with the percentage allocations having to equal 100%.
-For example, you could have 30% in the fixed rate, 35% in the annual point to point, and 35% in the monthly sum.
+You can mix and match all of the option choices provided.
+Every FIA is different with the percentage allocations having to equal 100 percent.
+For example, you could have 30 percent in the fixed rate, 35 percent in the annual point to point, and 35 percent in the monthly sum.
 You have the opportunity to change these choices annually, and the index levels are reset on the contract anniversary date as well.

-Fixed Index Annuities (FIAs) are the most over hyped, over promised, and mis-sold products in the world of annuities.
-Whether it’s the inappropriate use of the word “hybrid”, unregulated promotional ads and videos on the internet, or the local bad chicken dinner seminar, the sales world of indexed annuities is the true wild, wild, west.
+Fixed Index Annuities (FIAs) are the most over hyped, over promised, and most sold products in the world of annuities.
+Whether it’s the inappropriate use of the word “hybrid”, unregulated promotional ads and videos on the internet or the local bad chicken dinner seminar, the sales world of indexed annuities is the true wild, wild, west.

 Here are things you should do before considering a Fixed Annuity: